 - Bond — If the parent is not subject to income withholding, DCSS may require posting a bond, security or other guarantee of payment.

-- Garnishing state and federal tax refunds
+- Garnishing state and federal tax refunds.

-- Credit bureau reports
+- Credit bureau reports.

-- Seizure of bank accounts
+- Seizure of bank accounts.

-- Utilizing private collection agencies
+- Utilizing private collection agencies.

 - Criminal Prosecution — If a non-custodial parent refuses to pay court-ordered child support for more than a six-month period or owes more than $5,000, the federal government can prosecute.
 Penalties may include fines and imprisonment, with the amount increasing with the severity of the non-payment.
 For example, it is a Class A misdemeanor to fail to pay child support for six months or owe more than $5,000, but it is a Class 4 felony with imprisonment for one to three years to be more than $20,000 past due.

-What to Do If You Can’t Pay
+What You Can Do if You Can’t Pay Your Child Support

-If you are having problems making child support payments, you should immediately seek to modify your existing support order in court.
+- Modifying Your Support Order: If you are having problems making child support payments, you should immediately seek to modify your existing support order in court.
 You will have to explain why you can’t make your payments and ask to have the support amount lowered.
 However, you are still responsible for the full amount of back child support.

 Illinois law allows either parent to ask for a modification review of an order for support every three years or when there is a substantial change in circumstances, including an increase or decrease in income of 20%, or changes in expenses, geographical location, or health insurance rates.
 For the modification review, parents must fill out a Certification of Income and Expenses form (HFS 2782) to verify ability to pay, financial balances, employment status and other information.

-If you file for either Chapter 7 or Chapter 13 bankruptcy, there is an “automatic stay” that stops all foreclosures, garnishments, bank levies, and creditors from harassing you.
+- Consider Filing for Bankruptcy: If you file for either Chapter 7 or Chapter 13 bankruptcy, there is an “automatic stay” that stops all foreclosures, garnishments, bank levies, and creditors from harassing you.
 However, the automatic stay does not apply to the enforcement of the collection of child support or alimony, so you will continue to be liable for support previously ordered in family court.